 The one cool thing about having the Get Back album is they included the cover that was planned…which has the photo that ended up being used for the Blue Album collection.

 Here’s what the Super Deluxe CD set looks like.
 The photos on the 100-page book normally show through the cutouts in the black cardboard sleeve.
 The CD’s store in a trifold holder.
-The vinyl version has the same covers for the records.
+The vinyl version has the same covers for the records that you see on the CD’s.

 The 2021 remix of the Let It Be album is impressive, fuller and clearer.
 It’s definitely the best the original album has ever sounded.
 It doesn’t lose the feel of the Let It Be we’ve always known, but it’s a refreshing listening experience.
 The guitars have a truer ring, the bass & drums sound more real, and the singers are in the room with you.